IlluminatePROC.com logo

 Management is focused on balancing tolerability, quality of life, and outcomes for each individual patient11,12

-There have been 2 therapies approved by the FDA for platinum-resistant ovarian cancer in the last decade.
-Treatment outcomes are typically poor, with disease progression in ~3-4 months with single-agent chemotherapy.11-13
+There has been 1 therapy approved by the FDA for platinum-resistant ovarian cancer in the last decade.
+Treatment outcomes are typically poor, with disease progression in approximately 3 to 4 months following single-agent chemotherapy.11-13

 More options are needed